create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### SFVec3f **abs** ()

-Returns an SFVec3f whose value is the absolute value of the object.
+Returns an SFVec3f whose value is the componentwise absolute value of the object.

 #### SFVec3f **add** (*vec*)